Computer Crimes Defense

 Overlapping Federal Statutes

 Federal investigators aren’t the only ones searching for those using a computer to commit a crime in Michigan.
-The State Police’s Cyber Section involves several special units, such as the Michigan Cyber Command Center, Computer Crimes Unit, and Michigan Internet Crimes Against Children Task Force, dedicated to these types of charges.
-Our firm is equally adept at defending against state-based felony and misdemeanor cybercrime charges as we are in federal court.
+The State Police’s Cyber Section comprises several special units, including the Michigan Cyber Command Center, Computer Crimes Unit, and Michigan Internet Crimes Against Children Task Force, dedicated to these types of charges.